Truckers have some of the hardest jobs in the nation, and long hours behind the wheel can take a mental and physical toll on long-haul drivers.

 Unfortunately, the trucking company conditions that encourage drug use are unlikely to change.
 Carriers are in business to protect profits at any cost.
 If a company rep suspects a driver will fail a drug test, he may simply “forget” to perform testing on that operator for several days until the drugs are out of the driver’s system.
 Fines for failing to perform timely drug testing are often extremely low, and the carrier would much rather pay a small fine than provide evidence that could cost the company hundreds of thousands in losses.

 An ability to think like a trucking company representative is one of the biggest benefits of having an experienced attorney by your side throughout your injury case.
-Our attorneys can perform an investigation for trucker drug use; identify other forms of negligence on behalf of the driver or the trucking company; and ensure that all evidence in your case is collected and preserved for the judge.
+Our Seminole truck accident lawyer can perform an investigation for trucker drug use, identify other forms of negligence on behalf of the driver or the trucking company, and ensure that all evidence in your case is collected and preserved for the judge.
 Fill out the contact form on this page today to make an appointment for a consultation in our offices.